-(Formerly Architecture 7) Prerequisite: ARC 172 with a grade of C or better.
+(Formerly Architecture 7)

+Prerequisite: ARC 172 with a grade of C or better.

-A study of construction methods, materials and building ordinances.
-Requires students to prepare detailed drawings for commercial buildings in concrete and steel, or to prepare similar drawings for related construction projects.
+This course is a study of construction methods, materials and building ordinances.
+This course requires students to prepare detailed drawings for commercial buildings in concrete and steel.